Zilliqa Price Reaches $0.0239 on Exchanges (ZIL)

 - Lego Coin (LEGO) traded flat against the dollar and now trades at $0.0086 or 0.00000013 BTC.

-Zilliqa was first traded on September 15th, 2017.
-Zilliqa’s total supply is 19,001,383,319 coins and its circulating supply is 18,246,707,274 coins.
-The official message board for Zilliqa is blog.zilliqa.com.
+Zilliqa launched on September 15th, 2017.
+Zilliqa’s total supply is 19,010,708,197 coins and its circulating supply is 18,255,852,770 coins.
+The Reddit community for Zilliqa is https://reddit.com/r/zilliqa and the currency’s Github account can be viewed here.
+Zilliqa’s official message board is blog.zilliqa.com.
 Zilliqa’s official website is www.zilliqa.com.
 Zilliqa’s official Twitter account is @zilliqa and its Facebook page is accessible here.
-The Reddit community for Zilliqa is https://reddit.com/r/zilliqa and the currency’s Github account can be viewed here.

 Zilliqa Coin Trading

-It is usually not presently possible to purchase alternative cryptocurrencies such as Zilliqa directly using U.S. dollars.
-Investors seeking to trade Zilliqa should first purchase Ethereum or Bitcoin using an exchange that deals in U.S. dollars such as Gemini, GDAX or Changelly.
+It is usually not possible to purchase alternative cryptocurrencies such as Zilliqa directly using US dollars.
+Investors seeking to trade Zilliqa should first purchase Ethereum or Bitcoin using an exchange that deals in US dollars such as GDAX, Changelly or Coinbase.
 Investors can then use their newly-acquired Ethereum or Bitcoin to purchase Zilliqa using one of the aforementioned exchanges.

 Receive News & Updates for Zilliqa Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for Zilliqa and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.